 Should we be concerned and stop smart meter installation?

-Today welcome my friend and guest-poster, Bob, who my looooong-time readers will remember as “Bob in Green Suburbia”.
+Today welcome my good friend and guest-poster, Bob, who my looooong-time readers will remember as “Bob in Green Suburbia”.
 He wrote a couple posts for me years ago: one was his guest interview here and the other was this one on Compact Fluorescent Light Bulb Safety Concerns.
 Visit Bob's blog, where he muses about all sorts of things and makes me laugh: Brainstem Bob's Guide to Better Living.
-And if you need a good copywriter, keep him in mind. 🙂
+If you're not into politics much, and especially if you're more conservative like I am, just disregard his occasional rants about that stuff, lol.
+However, if you need a good copywriter, keep him in mind. 🙂

 Before we take a look at why some aren’t happy with their new smart meters, let’s take a quick look at why they exist in the first place.

 The switchover to smart meters is taking place in an effort to modernize the power grid and let the utilities (and their consumers) take control over their energy usage.
 Smart meters monitor a home’s energy usage constantly, and transmit that data to the energy company.
 Unlike older analog meters, smart meters transmit their data to the utility companies wirelessly, eliminating the need for human meter readers; it’s all automatic.
 Smart metering also eliminates ‘estimated usage’ billing, where the utility basically guesses what a home’s energy usage should be based on averages rather than actually reading the meter, and they bill for that (often incorrect) estimated amount.
 Smart metering allows utilities to better predict energy usage patterns; customers can also access their energy usage data online.
 The idea is to provide better billing accuracy and help everyone use and manage energy more efficiently.
 So far, so good.
 Saving energy is good.
 Having accurate energy bills is good, too.